hypermedia-app/creta/docs/knossos/collections.md

 ## Creating members

-A collection can be used to create new instances of its type by sending `POST` requests.
+A collection can be used to create new instances of its type, typically by sending `POST` requests.
 This is a common way which has the server assign identifiers of the newly created resources, as described by the [POST-PUT Creation pattern](http://restalk-patterns.org/post-put.html).

 To enable this feature, the collection class has to support the `POST` operation, implemented by a generic `knossos` handler.
 It also has to be annotated with an IRI Template for the new instance identifiers.